 -

-We recommend that EEOC review and remediate the level 4 severity vulnerabilities identified during internal vulnerability scanning to avoid compromises to agency systems.
+We recommend that EEOC review and remediate the level 5 severity vulnerabilities identified during internal vulnerability scanning to avoid compromises to agency systems.
+(See Attachment B for the full list of vulnerabilities identified, including those identified as Level 5.);

 PERFORMANCE AUDIT REPORT U.S. EQUAL EMPLOYMENT OPPORTUNITY COMMISSION FEDERAL INFORMATION SECURITY MODERNIZATION ACT OF 2014 (FISMA)